Winter Haven Hospital: History

 The hospital system also expanded to facilities outside the main campus.
-Regency Center for Women and Infants was completed in 1987 at 101 Avenue O, S.E., roughly 1 mi south of the main campus along 1st Street.
-Regency is a 61-bed specialty hospital providing maternity and surgical care for women and infants.
+Winter Haven Women's Hospital was completed in 1987 at 101 Avenue O, S.E., roughly 1 mi south of the main campus along 1st Street.
+The Women's Hospital is a 61-bed specialty hospital providing maternity and maternity related, surgical care for women and infants.
 In 1995 the hospital acquired space at the Gil Jones complex, which is currently used for business/administrative operations.
 The hospital branched out into providing primary care service at seven Family Health Centers established in Winter Haven and surrounding communities.
 The hospital opened the Center for Behavioral Health—in the "Sweet Centre"—in 1990 to provide outpatient psychiatric and counseling services.
 The hospital also provided mental health services in Sebring at the Marge Brewster Center until the facility was transferred to the Peace River Center in 2010.

-Winter Haven Hospital became the eleventh hospital to join the not-for-profit BayCare Health System effective August 30, 2013.
+Winter Haven Hospital became the eleventh hospital to join the not-for-profit BayCare Health System effective 30 August 2013.
 The hospital had sought for years to find a not-for-profit new owner as it struggled financially.

 According to Enterprise Florida, Winter Haven Hospital is the fourth-largest private sector employer in Polk County, with 2,500 employees.
 In 2003 the hospital had 527 licensed beds and it maintained this number as of 2012.